vihaannnn/510PreReq/README.md

 ## Introduction
 This project aims to analyze the Cost of Living Index by Country data and plot some values into a scatter plot to see their correlation.
+PLEASE ENSURE TO CHECK THE GRAPH AND PROCESSED DATASET FILES GENERATED POST COMPLETION

 ## About the Dataset
 Dataset obtained from - https://www.kaggle.com/datasets/myrios/cost-of-living-index-by-country-by-number-2024